July 2018

 Carolina González

 Professor González (Ph.D., linguistics, University of Southern California), professor of Spanish and linguistics, specializes in phonetics and phonology.
-Her research focuses on Spanish consonantal phenomena, Spanish L1 and L2 intonation, and prosody-conditioned alternations in Panoan languages (spoken in Peru, Bolivia and Brazil).
-In addition, she is currently writing a book on how to invent languages, under contract with Cambridge University Press.
+Her research focuses on Spanish consonantal phenomena, Spanish intonation, prosody-conditioned alternations in Panoan languages (spoken in Peru, Bolivia and Brazil), and language invention.

 Juan Carlos Galeano